Engaging Corporate Alumni Through Events

 A core component of Corporate Alumni Programs is engagement, and the best way to do this is through events, either online or off.
 Bringing people together for a social occasion or a specific type of content is what alumni are looking for.

 In today’s world, the vast majority of our contact with people is online.
 Whether it’s social media, email, texts, teleconferences or video meetings, virtual communication is now the norm.
-In many ways, there’s no going back.
-Events post-COVID will be a mix of traditional in-person events and virtual ones to capture all types of member preferences.
+Events are now a mix of traditional in-person and virtual formats to capture all types of member preferences.

-An alumni program is all about connections and building relationships which mutually benefit both the former employee and the company.
-A well-treated former employee can be an excellent source of new business or talent referrals, and may possibly return one day themselves in a more senior role.
+A corporate alumni program is all about connections and building relationships which mutually benefit both the former employee and the company.
+A well-treated former employee can be an excellent source of new business or talent referrals, and may possibly return one day themselves as a boomerang employee in a more senior role.

 Passive communications such as emails and newsletters rely on recipients to open and read.
 They’re important at informing a community member about news, but to really forge deep, personal connections, face-to-face contact is critical for genuine engagement.
 This is where events come into play.

 Why Hold Events Just for Your Alumni Network?

 In traditional community management, the goal is to make sure members feel valued and have a sense of belonging.
 Corporate alumni are no different, and events are a great opportunity for alumni to connect with each other in low-key settings.
 To encourage alums to attend, you need to sell the “what’s in it for me” benefits, so they feel good about putting down their devices and venturing out.
 They include:

 - Networking is the most obvious benefit of attending company-sponsored events.
 Attendees get a chance to interact with each other and learn first-hand about new opportunities, meet new people, and establish relationships with more senior members of their profession.
 Highlighting senior executives from your company who will be in attendance is a great selling point.